jopsnow/contact-keeper/README.md

 - Install these in the **client** directory
   - `cd client`
     - `npm install axios react-router-dom uuid react-transition-group`
-  - copy in the new `App.css` file from Brad. (this one has some different styles than the one used in GitHub Finder)
+  - copy in the new `App.css` file. (this one has some different styles than the one used in GitHub Finder)
 - add FontAwesome
 - navigation and placeholder pages: Home + About
 - Contact Context